That’s how much people spent on travel purchases online last year.

 With so much money being spent, the competition in travel affiliate marketing is tough.

-Is it still worth promoting airline and hotel affiliate programs?
+Is it still worth promoting airline and travel affiliate programs?
 And if it is, how much can you actually make from the best affiliate programs in the industry?

 Read on to find out.